Personal tools

 - Overview

-The future of humanity is fundamentally tied to preserving the habitability of the planet through the protection of existing habitats and the sustainable use of natural resources.
+The future of humanity is fundamentally tied to maintaining the habitability of the Earth through the protection of existing habitats and the sustainable use of natural resources.

-As satellite-based remote sensing of Earth matured in the post-Apollo era, the 1986 Bretherton Report outlined the need for systematic global measurements from space to support Earth system science.
+As satellite Earth remote sensing technology matured in the post-Apollo era, the 1986 Bretherton Report outlined the need for systematic global measurements from space to support Earth system science.

-The report calls for the development of an advanced information system - the Earth Observing System Data and Information System (EOSDIS).
-This will process and distribute data to describe and elucidate changes in Earth system processes through long-term global observations, subsequently enabling scientists to develop new models to simulate and predict future Earth system changes.
+The report called for the development of an advanced information system - the Earth Observing System Data and Information System (EOSDIS).
+This would process and distribute data to describe and elucidate changes in Earth system processes through long-term global observations, subsequently enabling scientists to develop new models to simulate and predict future Earth system changes.

-Originally designed to support models that describe Earth system dynamics and how Earth observations are linked to processes, states, and feedbacks in the Earth system, EOSDIS has evolved into today's Earth Information System (EIS).
+Originally designed to support models describing the dynamics of the Earth system and the relationships between Earth observations and processes, states, and feedbacks in the Earth system, EOSDIS has evolved into today's Earth Information System (EIS).

 [More to come ...]